-Our children have the opportunity to work with music specialists throughout their school career.
-This year the children are learning to play:
+Our children have the opportunity to work with music specialists throughout their school career e.g

-- Pocket trumpets;
+- Pocket trumpets

-- · Recorders;
+- Recorders

-- Piano:
+- Piano

-- Drums.
+- Drums

 Educational visits

 We believe that learning from first- hand experience is very powerful and provides lasting impact.
 We support children's learning through educational visits, which are planned to link into topic work at school.
 We ask for voluntary contributions for these trips and workshops approximately three weeks before the activity takes place.
 Parents and carers, for whom this would cause financial difficulty, are invited to come and see us, as financial support may be available.
 All children in receipt of pupil premium are entitled to a 50% reduction in the cost for these visits.